wearelumenai/clusdoc/content/docs/tutorials/NLP with BBC News.md

     http://luzine.lumenai.fr:44768/bubbles?result_id=arznlpfzhgdazlrpzzdrngugeraumbop

-# On the fly analysis of a test dataset
+# Part II : On the fly analysis of a test dataset

 We are ready to analyze the test set sequentially in order to check the evolution of the dataset.
 We first select the size of the test set to give to the algorithm.